simon-ritchie/apysc/docs_src/source/trace.md

 Also, this interface displays Python's file name, caller information, and line number.

+## Note for the print alias

+The `ap.print` function is the alias of the `trace` function.
+Therefore, It behaves the same as the `trace` function.

 ## Basic usage

 The `trace` function can accept any number of arguments and various value types.